egstatsml/emacs_fancy_logos/README.md

 # Emacs Fancy Logos

 This repo contains just a few Emacs and GNU logos that I have adapted from original sources to vector graphics.
+Original art by [Luis Fernandes](https://www.ecb.torontomu.ca/~elf/emacs/logo/logo.html).

 ![Example of logos](./demo/example.png)